Work with feeds

 Defines the fill and outline settings for a single unique value.
 Access the unique value settings by selecting a unique value category.

-Symbol (fill)
+Symbol (Fill)

 The symbol style used to render all features.
 Options are circle, square, diamond, triangle, cross, X, and pointer.

-Size (fill)
+Size (Fill)

 The size of the features.

-Color (outline)
+Color (Outline)

 The color of the feature outlines.

-Width (outline)
+Width (Outline)

 The width of the feature outlines.

-Feature rotation
+Feature rotation (Settings)

-Rotation type
+Rotation type (Settings)

 The rotation type used to rotate the simple marker symbols.
 The rotation type controls the origin and direction of rotation.
 If the rotation type is Arithmetic, the symbol is rotated from east in a counterclockwise direction, where east is the 0 degree axis.
 If the rotation type is Geographic, the symbol is rotated from north in a clockwise direction, where north is the 0 degree axis.